LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Hernia Repair

-Instead of a large abdominal cut, surgeons now fix hernias through a few small holes.
+Instead of a large abdominal cut, surgeons now repair hernias through a few small incisions.

 Appendectomy

-Got appendicitis?
-Most likely, your appendix will be removed laparoscopically.
+If you’ve got appendicitis, your appendix will likely be removed laparoscopically.

 Bariatric Surgery

-Weight-loss surgeries like sleeve gastrectomy and gastric bypass are often done laparoscopically for better outcomes.
+Weight-loss procedures like sleeve gastrectomy and gastric bypass are often performed laparoscopically for better outcomes.

 Gynecological Procedures